d4nj1/TLPUI/flatpak/README.md

-Flatpak documentation
+## Flatpak documentation

+Until TLPUI flatpak will be released on https://flathub.org you have to build it yourself.
+Please follow the steps below:

+1. Make sure you have runtime and SDK installed like this:

+  `flatpak install flathub org.gnome.Platform//3.38 org.gnome.Sdk//3.38`

-To build and install the Flatpak in user environment you can call:
+2. To build and install the Flatpak in user environment you can call from inside the **flatpak** folder:

   `flatpak-builder --force-clean --user --install build-dir com.github.d4nj1.tlpui.json`

-To run the Flatpak execute:
+3. To run the Flatpak execute:

   `flatpak run com.github.d4nj1.tlpui`

-To be done:

-* Upload package to Flathub.org